afteracademy/goserve-docs/postgres/architecture.md

 # Project Architecture

-Understanding the goserve MongoDB example API architecture and design patterns.
+Understanding the goserve PostgreSQL example API architecture and design patterns.

 ## Overview

-The goserve MongoDB example demonstrates a complete **production-ready REST API** built with the goserve framework using MongoDB as the primary database.
+The goserve PostgreSQL example demonstrates a complete **production-ready REST API** built with the goserve framework using PostgreSQL as the primary database.
 It follows a **feature-based modular architecture** where each API endpoint is organized into self-contained modules with clear separation of concerns, JWT authentication, and comprehensive testing.

 ### Why this stack

-- Document-first: flexible schemas with DTO validation and cache-aside Redis support.
+- table-first: flexible schemas with DTO validation and cache-aside Redis support.
 - Same security posture: API key edge + JWT + roles mirroring the Postgres example.
 - Lean starter: minimal surface area to prototype quickly while keeping tests and Docker.